Renormalization fixed point of the KPZ universality class: Variational formulation

-from which the universality class takes its name.
-The noise $\xi$ is Gaussian space-time white noise $\langle\dot \xi(t,x) \dot \xi(s,y)\rangle = \delta(t-s)\delta(y-x)$.
-Many of the discrete models have a tunable asymmetry and (\ref{KPZ}) appears as a continuum limit in the diffusive time scale as this parameter is critically tuned close to zero \cite{BG,ACQ,AKQ}.
-Recent progress has been recorded in solving this equation \cite{ACQ,SaSp2,TW3}. (\ref{KPZ}) is linearized through the Hopf-Cole transformation $Z=e^{h}$, becoming a stochastic heat equation with multiplicative noise $\partial_tZ = \tfrac12 \partial_x^2 Z + \xi Z$.
 The narrow wedge initial conditions correspond to starting $Z$ with a delta function, and the flat initial conditions correspond to starting with $Z\equiv 1$.
 Correspondingly, in the liquid crystal experiments the laser excites a single point, or a line.